-Crafted before the start of the Black Lives Matter movement, this sculpture expresses frustration over the many young black American males persistently caught in the crib-to-prison pipeline.
-At first glance, this nursery exudes opulence — the thick mattress on the crib covered in a luxurious fabric, shimmering pink wallpaper, a golden birdcage and a mauve, purple and pink wreath of semiprecious stones and pearls.
+This nursery exudes opulence — the thick mattress on the crib covered in a luxurious fabric, shimmering pink wallpaper, a golden birdcage and a mauve, purple and pink wreath of semiprecious stones and pearls.
 The beige crib shelters a bird's nest overflowing with eggs.
-Its protective slats contrast sharply with the bars of the nearby birdcage because, however beautifully designed, a birdcage is intended to confine, to limit freedom.
-Thus, here, the nest represents a loving home environment, while the birdcage symbolizes the threat of prison.
-But the door of this particular birdcage has been glued open as a sign of resistance to this cycle.
-One-of-a-kind.
+The crib's protective slats contrast sharply with the bars of the nearby birdcage because, however beautifully designed, a birdcage is intended to confine, to limit freedom.
+Here, the nest represents a loving home environment, while the birdcage — with its door glued open — references both the parental duties of providing roots and wings and resistance to the crib-to-prison cycle entrapping so many young Black males.

 Frame color: Black